 Cisco Unified Contact Center Express features strong, agent-based service, as well as fully integrated self-service apps, which leads to decreased company expenses and enhanced client reaction by providing a sophisticated and distributed automatic call distributor (ACD), interactive voice response (IVR), integration of computer telephony (CTI) and single-server agent and desktop services.

-Unified CCX offers multimedia (voice, information, and internet) customer-care application environment that enhances contact center effectiveness by simplifying business integration, facilitating agent management, improving agent flexibility, and improving network hosting.
+Unified CCX offers a multimedia (voice, information, and internet) customer-care application environment that enhances contact center effectiveness by simplifying business integration, facilitating agent management, improving agent flexibility, and improving network hosting.

 Unified CCX offers alternatives for addressing functional areas of various contact centers, such as: